ggandor/leap.nvim/README.md

 ### Next steps

-Help files are not exactly page-turners, but [`:help leap`](doc/leap.txt) is, dare I say, not that dry a read - I suggest at least skimming it, even if you don't have a specific question yet (if nothing else: `:h leap-usage`, `:h leap-config`, `:h leap-events`).
+Help files are not exactly page-turners, but I suggest at least skimming [`:help leap`](doc/leap.txt), even if you don't have a specific question yet (if nothing else: `:h leap-usage`, `:h leap-config`, `:h leap-events`).
 While Leap has deeply thought-through, opinionated defaults, its small(ish) but comprehensive API makes it pretty flexible.

 ## Design considerations in detail